openphacts/ops-search/README.md

 After modifying the [configuration](#Configuration), simply run:

+    python3 populate_elasticsearch.py

+You can specify an alternative config file as an argument:

-    python3 sparql_index.py
+    python3 populate_elasticsearch.py openphacts.yaml

 ## Configuration

-You need to modify [config.yml](config.yml) to configure the ElasticSearch data loading.
+You need to modify [config.yaml](config.yaml) to configure the ElasticSearch data loading.
 The configuration file is read from the current directory when running the script.

 ### ElasticSearch